doozleuwu/Swift-Twitch-AIO/README.md

 ---------------------------------------

 ### Features
-* Uses High Quality homework
+* Check Tokens
+* Follow Channel
-* Free
+* Unfollow Channel
+* Report Channel (Fast) (You have to change the endpoint if you want to report a channel for something else.)
-* Proxyless
+* HTTP/HTTPS Proxies Required
-* Reports a user for a message they sent
+* Twitch OAuth tokens/accounts required for all four options

 ---------------------------------------